 How do we go back to school with autism and face masks?

 It’s September and many children are back in school under new rules and with new precautions.
 Protocols vary everywhere but one common theme is wearing masks in the hallways or in the classrooms.

 Masks?
 Oh boy.

 A mask to a child with SPD is the equivalent of having your face held underwater.
 It’s hard to breathe, then panic sets in.
 Let me be clear, the mask doesn’t make it hard to breathe, his sensitivity does.
 I watched him gasp and take it off almost instantly.
 It didn’t take us very long to realize that our boy was unable to wear a mask.
 We even ordered a cool Pokémon mask online.
-He won’t try it.
-We respect that.
-We have to.
-He’s not being difficult he simply can’t wear a mask.
+However, he won’t try it and we respect that.
+He’s not being difficult, he simply can’t wear a mask.

 How do we solve this puzzle in a world with these new rules and regulations?
 Find the piece that fits by first identifying the problem.